SakuNurmiranta/TheProspector/TheProspector/Assets/Docs/Related School Work/Game_Idea_task.md

 The Keeper role is designed around the character of Oystein "Euronymous" Aarseth and his record shop in Oslo called Helvete.
 SEMM91 also works like a game of chairs, and relies heavily on the social aspect of the game and role playing.
 Because the Keeper cannot release new material, they gain credibility from others that follow their sound, or the permutation of TRUE which resonates most with their own tags.

-**For the purposes of this task I'm specifically interested in implementing the game of chairs**, whereupon meeting certain criteria, the Keeper (who is the host of the game) changes mid-play.
-Other networking aspects of the game will be the way in which the game provides a social hub of interaction and lets the Keeper (and other powers in the game) control who gets to speak to whom.
-A player can only communicate with another player if their Avatars are in proximity in the game world, or doing the same thing, perhaps.
-The social aspect of the game builds around this dynamic: Does the Keeper send you to do a certain task because you are the best person to do it, or do they not want you to hear what they are talking about in Helvete.

-On the same note, the player who has been sent to do something outside, gets to interact with a class of Players called Pariahs.
-Pariahs are players who have been cast out by the Keeper, either directly or by disobeying an order.
-Pariahs are capable of forming a sort of underground within underground, if they co-operate properly with each other.
-If they fail, they are likely facing the game over screen quite fast, because they are all teetering on the edge.

-SEMM91 is going to run on Unity, implementing its Netcode for GameObjects plug-in with Distributed Authority topology making the migratory hosting possible.